Task 0: Cloud-Init

 Then, you can boot the image using the following command:

-Here, the -smp option specifies the number of CPUs, and the -m option specifies the amount of memory.
-You can adjust these values based on your system's resources.
+specifies the amount of memory.
+You can adjust these values based on your

 Step 2: Customize your VM using Cloud-Init